 Attractions: Palace, Folklore Museum and Numismatics Museum.

-That palace itself is a double storied structure famous for its distinct gabled roofs.
+The palace itself is a double storied structure famous for its distinct gabled roofs.
 The Folklore Museum was setup in 1992 and boasts of musical instruments, household utensils and models of folk arts among others.
-People are reminded that this is the only place in the State where one can see a Chandravalayam.
+This is the only place in the State where one can see a Chandravalayam.
 This small percussion instrument is played while reciting the ballad Ramakathappattu (the story of Lord Rama).
 It also contains old manuscripts along with ornaments and decor items used by the erstwhile Royal family.

 Nearest railway station: Thiruvananthapuram Central, about 18 km